DarrachBarneveld/Project3-CodeInstitute/README.md

 10. [Acknowledgements](#acknowledgements)

 ## Project Goals
-The primary goal of WorkItOut is to provide an concise applicaion that allows users to easily enter and track their workouts.
-It also helps users develop a heavily life style by using a comprehensive nutrition database to offer customized nutritional information based on user and thier goals.
+The primary goal of WorkItOut is to provide a concise application that allows users to easily enter and track their workouts.
+It also helps users develop a healthy lifestyle by using a comprehensive nutrition database to offer customised nutritional information based on the user and their goals.

 ### Business Goals
 1. The primary business goal for the WorkItOut app is to attract a significant number of users who are interested in fitness and nutrition.
 2. Build a strong brand presence: Develop a strong brand identity for WorkItOut through consistent branding, engaging content, and positive user experiences.
-3. Gather user data for research and insights: Leverage the anonymized and aggregated user data to conduct research and gain valuable insights into fitness trends, user preferences, and behavior patterns.
+3. Gather user data for research and insights: Leverage the anonymized and aggregated user data to conduct research and gain valuable insights into fitness trends, user preferences, and behaviour patterns.
 4. Expand the app's functionality and features: Continuously enhance and expand the app's capabilities to cater to the evolving needs of users.

 ### User Goals